Olivia Johnson

 Click HERE for further information and Tickets!

-Photo Credit: George Arnaldo
+Photo Credit: Matthias Baus

-This season Olivia Johnson has joined Staatsoper Stuttgart’s International Opera Studio.
-There she will make her German debut in the role of Inez in Verdi’s Il Trovatore.
-Following Il Trovatore, Johnson is scheduled to appear in the role of Zweite Dame in Die Zauberflöte, Emalia in Verdi’s Otello, and 2nd Fairy/Mystery/Attendant/Summer/2nd Woman in Purcell’s Fairy Queen.
+Last season, Olivia Johnson joined Staatsoper Stuttgart’s International Opera Studio very her very first season with the company.
+There she made her German debut in the role of Inez in Verdi’s Il Trovatore.
+Following Il Trovatore, Johnson appeared in the role of Zweite Dame in Die Zauberflöte, Emalia in Verdi’s Otello, and 2nd Fairy/Mystery/Attendant/Summer/2nd Woman in JOiN/Nord’s production of Purcell’s Fairy Queen.

-This summer of 2023, she was featured as a Gerdine Young Artist in Opera theatre of Saint Louis’ Summer Festival.
-Nearing the end of the festival, Ms. Johnson had the most exhilarating evening where she stepped in as the cover of Monisha making her debut in Damien Sneed and Karen Chilton’s reimagined opera of Scott Joplin’s Treemonisha.
+In the summer of 2023, she was featured as a Gerdine Young Artist in Opera Theatre of Saint Louis’ Summer Festival.
+Nearing the end of the festival, Ms. Johnson had the most exhilarating evening where she stepped in as the cover for Monisha making her debut in Damien Sneed and Karen Chilton’s reimagined opera of Scott Joplin’s Treemonisha.
 Wall Street Journal noted that “Olivia Johnson … delivered with aplomb the aria in which Treemonisha’s mother recounts her daughter’s origins”.
 While at OTSL, she also covered the malicious smalltown bully, Mrs. McLean in Carlisle Floyd’s Susannah and was featured in OTSL’s Center Stage with the Saint Louis Symphony Orchestra singing Pauline in the Pique Dame Duet, Charlotte in Sondheim’s “A Weekend in the Country” and Larina in the Act II Finale of Tchaikovsky’s Eugene Onegin.

 Click HERE for Full Bio!